-Appendix F: Responding to bullying - Mentoring System
+Appendix E: Responding to incidents of bullying - Mentoring System

-- Mentor meets weekly with child at a set time. - Mentor asks the question: "How have things been since we last met?" - Child is given the opportunity to talk about anything which has upset them or to say that everything has been fine. - Mentor will record the meeting on the form and gives it to Mentor & Child Co-ordinator. - M&C Co-ordinator investigates any incidents and records the outcome on the form. - Parent is provided with a copy of the form. - Parent comments on the record after discussion with the child as appropriate and signs form. - Parent returns the form to school or C&LC on Monday morning. - If further follow-up is needed, a meeting can be arranged. - It is made clear to the child that he/she can come in to talk to the Mentor at any time if something has been bothering him/her. - A record will be kept of these meetings and followed up in the same way as the weekly meetings. - Once a week, the Mentor will complete a questionnaire with the child which asks a mixture of positive and negative questions. - Any issues arising from this questionnaire will be followed up and reported to the parents. - A further meeting is held after an agreed period of time to review the forms and questionnaires. - After half a term, if all is going well, support should be phased out gradually.
+- Mentor meets weekly with child at a set time. - Mentor asks the question: "How have things been since we last met?" - Child is given the opportunity to talk about anything which has upset them or to say that everything has been fine. - Mentor will record the meeting on the form and gives it to Mentor & Child Co-ordinator. - M&C Co-ordinator investigates any incidents and records the outcome on the form. - Parent picks up the form from the office on a Friday afternoon. - Parent comments on the record after discussion with the child as appropriate and signs form. - Parent returns the form to school or C&LC on Monday morning. - If further follow-up is needed, a meeting can be arranged. - It is made clear to the child that he/she can come in to talk to the Mentor at any time if something has been bothering him/her. - A record will be kept of these meetings and followed up in the same way as the weekly meetings. - Once a fortnight, the Mentor will complete a questionnaire with the child which asks a mixture of positive and negative questions. - Any issues arising from this questionnaire will be followed up and reported to the parents. - A further meeting is held after an agreed period of time to review the forms and questionnaires. - After half a term, if all is going well, support should be phased out gradually.
 During their meetings, the Mentor gives the child strategies which should help them to cope with difficulties themselves.

-Appendix G: Cyberbullying Guidance
+Appendix F: Cyberbullying Guidance